mishnit/mishnit.github.io/code-review-checklist.md

   - [ ] Data structures and units of measurement are explained

 # Error Handling
+  - [ ] All data inputs are checked (for the correct type, length/size, format and range)
+  - [ ] Invalid parameter values handled such that exceptions are not thrown
   - [ ] Variables are not accidentally used with null values
   - [ ] Arrays are checked for out of bound conditions
   - [ ] Catch clauses are fine grained and catch specific exceptions